 Today, grabbing a glass of the hard stuff at Disney is easy, with alcoholic beverages being provided across Walt Disney World.
 Wherever you are, however, don’t just expect a basic selection of beer and wine, although those are certainly available in abundance.
 Yes, like everything else at a Disney park, alcohol at Disney World adds to the whole experience.

-Themed bars can be found across Disney World, transporting guests into the story of Beauty and the Beast, a tiki bar in the South Seas, or as far as the frontier planet of Batuu.
+Themed bars can be found across Walt Disney World, transporting guests into the story of Beauty and the Beast, a tiki bar in the South Seas, or as far as the frontier planet of Batuu.
 And that’s just to name a few.
 Plus, the theming doesn’t stop at the design.
-Bar foods, drink names, and even the ingredients used to make the tasty concoctions have been carefully chosen to add to the story and help build truly immersive experience.
+Bar foods, drink names, and even the ingredients used to make the tasty concoctions have been carefully chosen to add to the story and help build a truly immersive experience.
 Depending on where you’re enjoying a drink, the cast members might even get in on the fun.
 Visits to these bars are sure to be an exceptional experience that you can’t find anywhere else.

-Of course, while the best bars in Disney World are worth going out of your way for, like those we’ve listed below, others are more worthy of a stop if you’re in the area already.
-For many of these spots, while the design might be lovely and the drinks tasty, there’s no special it-factor that sets them apart from other Disney World bars.
-What you can generally expect at these bars, however, is a solid list of the same cocktails (usually with different names) accented by a couple themed offerings you hopefully can’t find anywhere else.
+Of course, while the best bars in Walt Disney World are worth going out of your way for, like those we’ve listed below, others are more worthy of a stop if you’re in the area already.
+For many of these spots, while the design might be lovely and the drinks tasty, there’s no special it-factor that sets them apart from other Walt Disney World bars.
+What you can generally expect at these bars, however, is a solid list of the same cocktails (usually with different names) accented by a couple of themed offerings you hopefully can’t find anywhere else.

 18 Best Disney World Bars